apcamargo/tspex/README.md

   - Visualization functions.
   - Support for Jupyter notebooks.

+## Web version

+tspex can be used through a web interface that is freely available online at [https://tspex.lge.ibi.unicamp.br/](https://tspex.lge.ibi.unicamp.br/).
+The source code of the web app can be found at [https://github.com/apcamargo/tspex-webapp/](https://github.com/apcamargo/tspex-webapp/).

 ## Documentation

 A complete documentation for tspex can be found at [https://apcamargo.github.io/tspex/](https://apcamargo.github.io/tspex/).